 On the other hand, in the ergosphere, one has $g_{tt}>0$.
 Thus the boundary of the ergosphere can be obtained by solving

-In the absent of the cosmological constant $\Lambda$, the Kerr-dS black hole reduces to the Kerr black hole.
+In the absence of the cosmological constant $\Lambda$, the Kerr-dS black hole reduces to the Kerr black hole.
 Via Eq. (\ref{gtt=0}), one can find that the outer boundary of the ergosphere $r=r_E=2M$ in the equatorial plane, which is also independent of the black hole spin.
-Instead, for a non-zero $\Lambda$, the ergosphere is closely dependent of the parameters $a$.
+Instead, for a nonzero $\Lambda$, the ergosphere is closely dependent on the parameters $a$.
 It is quite interesting that by solving (\ref{gtt=0}), we obtain two boundaries at